-Scholarship Expectations
+Scholarship expectations

-Excellence in scholarship is judged primarily by the quality of published scholarly works, with refereed articles being the most commonly used performance indicator.
-With respect to publication quality, the Department RTP Committee will assess excellence based on the evidence provided by External Reviewers.
-Excellence includes, but is not limited to, receiving national or international recognition from peers and colleagues as having made important scholarly contributions to the candidate's discipline.
+Excellence in scholarship- Per the MSU Faculty Handbook, Excellence is sustained, commendable, and distinguished performance reflected in the quantity, quality, and impact of scholarly activities and products.
+These activities and products include peer reviewed publications, formal peer-reviewed presentations, or comparable peer-evaluated works appropriate to the discipline.
+For the Department of Counseling, the activities and products must have a notable impact and significances to the public, peers, or the discipline beyond the university which is judged primarily by the quality of the published scholarly works, with refereed articles being the most commonly used performance indicators.
+With respect to publication quality, the Primary Review Committee will assess excellence based on the evidence provided by External Reviewers.
+Excellence includes receiving national or international recognition from peers and colleagues as having made important scholarly contributions to the candidate's discipline.
 The Department expects that scholarly results will be disseminated through both publications and presentations.

 It is expected that scholarship be of high quality, be ongoing throughout the review period, be commensurate with the associated discipline, and result in a substantive record of peer-reviewed scholarly products that impact the field.
-The expectation of the Department is that candidates will sustain their scholarly output with an average of 1-2 peer reviewed publications per year.
 These products may represent both Level 1 and Level 2 indicators, and publications may be accepted, in press, or published at the time of review.
 At the time of promotion review it is expected that a substantial portion of the candidate's body of work will be comprised of Level 1 items.
 Due to the diverse nature of scholarship within the Department, expectations will vary across disciplines.

 Regardless of quantity of products, the quality of the candidate's scholarly body of work as documented by External Reviewers is of primary importance.
 In particular, the quality and reputation of journals and other scholarly venues, as documented by External Reviewers and disciplinary norms, is considered extremely important in the review process.
-It should be noted that publication impact factors or h-indices and the like are not typically an important measure of prestige or scholarly productivity within all of our disciplines in the Department of Health and Human Development.
+It should be noted that publication impact factors or h-indices and the like are not typically an important measure of prestige or scholarly productivity within the Department of Counseling.

 Collaborative work is highly valued and there is no expectation that single-authored publications are required to demonstrate accomplishment in scholarship.
-Standards for determining author order vary within and across disciplines within the Department.
+Standards for determining author order vary within and across disciplines within the department.
 The candidate is expected to identify the level of individual contribution to scholarly works [see Section 6.02].